The Firm With A Fresh Perspective

 Round Rock DWI Lawyer

-Experienced Defense Against DWI Charges in Texas
+Experienced Defense Against DWI Charges in Williamson County, Texas

 Facing DWI charges?
 Contact us today at (512) 877-4384 to schedule a consultation with our experienced Round Rock DWI attorneys!

-Texas DWI Laws
+Understanding Texas DWI & DUI Laws in Round Rock

 Texas takes DWI offenses seriously, implementing strict laws to ensure road safety and protect its citizens.
 In Texas, it is unlawful for any person to operate a motor vehicle while intoxicated.
 Intoxication is defined as having a BAC of 0.08% or higher or being impaired due to drugs or alcohol.
 It’s important to note that Texas has a zero-tolerance policy for underage drinking and driving, making it illegal for individuals under 21 to operate a vehicle with any detectable amount of alcohol in their system.

-What are the Penalties for a DWI in Texas?
+Penalties for a DWI in Texas

 Being convicted of a DWI offense in Texas can seriously impact various aspects of your life.
 The penalties vary based on the number of previous convictions and other factors.
-Our Round Rock DWI lawyers are well-versed in Texas DWI laws and will guide you through the potential penalties for your situation.
+Our Round Rock DWI lawyers are well-versed in Texas DWI laws and will guide you through the potential penalties for your case.

-What to Expect During a DWI Arrest
+What to Expect During a DWI & DUI Arrest

 Steps of a DWI Arrest in Texas